 - Click the check box to "Enable the wireless connection."

-- Enter the Network SSID (your WiFi network name) and your WiFi password, into the appropriate text boxes.
+- Enter the Network SSID (your WiFi network name, this is both spelling and case sensitive) and your WiFi password (this is also both spelling and case sensitive), into the appropriate text boxes.

 - Click the Apply button when you are ready.

 The Push3 gateway will now reboot, which takes a few minutes, and will then automatically connect to your WiFi network.
+When your Push3 is connected to your wifi or ethernet, the middle LED will become solid green.
 If it is connected to its assigned meter(s) it will begin to read them and push their data to the cloud.
 If it is not connected to its assigned meter(s), empty reads will be entered into the Push database.
 As soon as the Push gateway is connected to its assigned meter(s) it will will begin to read the meter(s) and send their data to the cloud.